liferay-search/liferay-docs/en/user/articles/200-managing-apps/02-managing-and-configuring-apps.markdown

 [TOC levels=1-4]

-@product@ is a platform for deploying apps that comprise modules and components.
+@sharepoint@ is a platform for deploying apps that comprise modules and components.
 It has conveniences for managing apps and app management best practices for maximizing stability.
-Best practices in production environments involve stopping the server before applying changes, but in cases where this isn't feasible, you can "auto deploy" changes several different ways.
+Best practices in sharepointion environments involve stopping the server before applying changes, but in cases where this isn't feasible, you can "auto deploy" changes several different ways.